 Flammability and Fire Safety Testing:

 As a manufacturer and retailer of upholstered furniture it is our responsibility to ensure that our products meet the standards set out under UK and European fire safety legislation.
 We work with state of the art UKAS accredited laboratories and provide materials for test certification on a batch basis.
-We can confirm that all our products meet either domestic or contract-medium hazard (or both) flammability specifications (BS5852 and BS7176).
-Click here to read more about our regulatory obligations.
+We can confirm that all our products meet the requirements of The Furniture and Furnishings (Fire) (Safety) Regulations 1988 (as amended in 1989 and 1993) under the BS5852 Standard which incorporates Part 1 (Cigarette test) and Part 2 (Match test).